-Glossary Term Acronym Definition/Explanation Owner Request for Information RFI A formal document used to communicate a request to clarify or more clearly identify requirements of a specific baseline document.
-Request for Proposals RFP Formal request for vendors to provide a service, product, or result in accordance with the way it is defined in the RFP.
-Request for Qualifications RFQ A formal procurement process where proponents are requested to submit their qualification for a specific project.
+Acronym Definition /Evalenation Definition/Explanation Owner RFI A formal document used to communicate a request to clarify or more clearly identify requirements of a specific baseline document.
+RFP Formal request for vendors to provide a service, product, or result in accordance with the way it is defined in the RFP.
+RFQ A formal procurement process where proponents are requested to submit their qualification for a specific project.
 The qualification is then analyzed against pre-determined requirements.
 Those proponents meeting the qualification standard can bid on the next stage in the procurement process.
-Risk assessment The determination of the quantitative or qualitative value of risk related to a recognized threat (also called a hazard).
-Risk management A systematic approach to setting the best course of action under uncertainty by identifying, assessing, understanding, acting on, and communicating risk issues.
-Risk Management Plan RMP A document describing how project risk management will be structured and performed on the project.
-Risk Register The record of risk events identified and assessed and actions developed to address those risk events.
-Safety plan A plan that is details how safety requirement will be implemented on a work site.
+The determination of the quantitative or qualitative value of risk related to a recognized threat (also called a hazard).
+A systematic approach to setting the best course of action under uncertainty by identifying, assessing, understanding, acting on, and communicating risk issues.
+RMP A document describing how project risk management will be structured and performed on the project.
+The record of risk events identified and assessed and actions developed to address those risk events.
+A plan that is details how safety requirement will be implemented on a work site.
 The goal is to think about safety in advance of doing any activities in order to prevent accidents.
 The plan also outlines responsibilities and general response procedures in case an incident does occur.
-Small Employer Certificate of Recognition SECOR(TM) COR [TM] for small employers Sponsor The Project Sponsor authorizes use of resources for the project, approves major deliverables, and signs off on each project phase.
-Individual within the business unit that is responsible to deliver the project and assign the project manager Standard deviation SD In statistics and probability theory, the standard deviation (SD) (represented by the Greek letter sigma, σ) measures the amount of variation or dispersion from the average.
+SECOR(TM) COR TM for small employers The Project Sponsor authorizes use of resources for the project, approves major deliverables, and signs off on each project phase.
+Individual within the business unit that is responsible to deliver the project and assign the project manager SD In statistics and probability theory, the standard deviation (SD) (represented by the Greek letter sigma, $\sigma$ ) measures the amount of variation or dispersion from the average.
 A low standard deviation indicates that the data points tend to be very close to the mean (also called expected value); a high standard deviation indicates that the data points are spread out over a large range of values.
+RFQ RMP SECOR(TM) document.
+RFP Formal request for vendors to provide a service, product, or result in accordance with the way it is defined in the RFP.
+RFQ A formal procurement process where proponents are requested to submit their qualification for a specific project.
+The qualification is then analyzed against pre-determined requirements.
+Those proponents meeting the qualification standard can bid on the next stage in the procurement process.
+The determination of the quantitative or qualitative value of risk related to a recognized threat (also called a hazard).
+A systematic approach to setting the best course of action under uncertainty by identifying, assessing, understanding, acting on, and communicating risk issues.
+RMP A document describing how project risk management will be structured and performed on the project.
+The record of risk events identified and assessed and actions developed to address those risk events.
+A plan that is details how safety requirement will be implemented on a work site.
+The goal is to think about safety in advance of doing any activities in order to prevent accidents.
+SECOR(TM) CORTM for small employers SD The Project Sponsor authorizes use of resources for the project, approves major deliverables, and signs off on each project phase.
+Individual within the business unit that is responsible to deliver the project and assign the project manager SD In statistics and probability theory, the standard deviation (SD) (represented by the Greek letter sigma, o) measures the amount of v